Right Turn on Red

 - Having done all of this, you may then turn right, if it is safe to do so.

 - You must always be careful at intersections where vehicles turn right at a red light

 - Stop on the sidewalk or side of the road if there is no sidewalk

 - Look left, ahead, right and over your left shoulder to make sure no vehicles or cyclists are about to turn right

 - Once you are certain the way is clear and the walk signal is on, you can cross

 Beware, while this is allowed in British Columbia, it may not be the case in other states and provinces.
 Check the local rules before you attempt this elsewhere!

 Is it worth the couple of seconds saved if the action results in a collision?
-The possibilty of a "T-bone" is high in a case like this.
 I don't know about you, but my driver's door doesn't seem anywhere near strong enough to prevent another vehicle from intruding into the passenger compartment and causing significant injury to me.